corpun logoWorld Corporal Punishment Research

 "Corporal punishment should not include more than three (3) licks administered to the buttocks."

 The student handbook adds that CP may be provided in response to Class I or Class II violations.
-In grades 7 through 12, the specific penalty for a second offense of using a cell phone is "2 days ISS or 2 licks".

-Stats: During 2015/16, eight boys received paddlings at Lynn High School; five boys and two girls got licks at Addison High School; two boys were spanked at Meek High School; and at Winston County High School, 26 boys received posterial discipline.
+Stats: During 2015/16, eight boys received paddlings at Lynn High School; five boys and two girls got licks at Addison High School; two boys were spanked at Meek High School; and at Winston County High School, 26 boys received corporal discipline.

 These Alabama public schools or school districts also state that they use corporal punishment, but give few or no details: